Pittsworth

 Source / Links: Link 1 Link 2

-Planned expansion of passenger terminal facilities at Toowoomba Wellcamp Airport (WTB) to accommodate future growth in passenger movements and to integrate with broader precinct upgrades, including cargo capacity expansion and the emerging Aerospace & Defence Precinct.
+Planned expansion of passenger terminal facilities at Toowoomba Wellcamp Airport (WTB) to accommodate future growth in passenger movements.
+The project aims to enhance terminal capacity and passenger amenities while integrating with the broader Wellcamp Business Park and the emerging Aerospace and Defence Precinct.
+The expansion supports the airport's role as a key multimodal hub connecting road, rail, and air logistics in regional Queensland.

 Transport & Logistics